dynamic/silverstripe-elemental-links/README.md

 ## Requirements

+* SilverStripe ^6
+* PHP ^8.1
-* dnadesign/silverstripe-elemental: ^5
+* dnadesign/silverstripe-elemental: ^6
-* silverstripe/linkfield: ^3
+* silverstripe/linkfield: ^5
-* symbiote/silverstripe-gridfieldextensions: ^4
+* symbiote/silverstripe-gridfieldextensions: ^5

 ## Installation

 `composer require dynamic/silverstripe-elemental-links`

+## Features

+- Display curated lists of links within elemental pages
+- Each link can have a custom title, description, and optional display toggle
+- Full LinkField integration with support for internal pages, external URLs, files, and email links
+- Drag-to-reorder links directly in the CMS with GridField OrderableRows
+- Optional per-link descriptions with HTML support
+- Fully compatible with SilverStripe 6

+## Usage

+A block to display a list of links.
+Add the block to your elemental pages and configure the links through the admin interface.

 ## License

 See [License](license.md)

-## Upgrading from version 2

-LinksElement drops `gorriecoe/silverstripe-linkfield` usage in favor of `silverstripe/linkfield`.
-At this time, we do not have a task to migrate this data, but plan to create one and will update these docs once it exists.

-## Example usage

-A block to display a list of links.

 ## Getting more elements